edgedb/edgedb/docs/stdlib/abstract.rst

 Abstract Types
 ==============

-Abstract types are used to describe a polymorphic, otherwise known as generic function to be applicable over a broad range of types.
+Abstract types are used to describe polymorphic functions, otherwise known as "generic functions," which can be called on a broad range of value types.

 ----------